IngridMorstrad/IngridMorstrad.github.io/content/posts/thoughts/2025-08-06-eb5-for-indians.md

 - Antigua & Barbuda, in particular, provides access to all of Europe with its passport.

+## Entrepreneurship
+An H4 visa with an Employment Authorization Document (EAD) provides similar benefits to a green card with the exception that your spouse needs to be employed (I think on an H1-B, but check with your lawyers) and also, by virtue of it being a visa, the standard visa restrictions apply (can't re-enter if the visa is expired, need to renew it every 2-3 years, need to leave the country when you lose status).

 # Final thoughts

-Comparing the program with similar programs in other nations, EB-5 is one of the better "residency by investment" programs out there, assuming you get your principal amount back, even if after 4-5 years.
+Comparing the program with similar programs in other nations, EB-5 is one of the better residency-by-investment programs out there assuming you get your principal amount back, even if it takes 4-5 years.
 Also important to consider the state of the world today (most nations seem to be moving away from globalization) and the recent hike in EB-5 fees for TEAs from 500k$ to 800k$ indicate that this may only get more expensive as time goes on, which means if you are interested it may be better to take advantage of this sooner rather than later.